Exus Blog Article

 To find out why this is happening, how debt collection and sales factor in, and how the US banking sector is levering regulation and technological innovation to address the trend, read on…

-The major players in US retail banking are J. P. Morgan Chase & Co. (total assets of $2553 billion), the Bank of America ($2281 billion), Wells Fargo ($1952 billion) and Citigroup ($1843 billion) - the nearest contender, Goldman Sachs, holds a comparatively small $916 billion.
+The major players in US retail banking are J. P. Morgan Chase & Co. (total assets of $2553 billion), the Bank of America ($2281 billion), Wells Fargo ($1952 billion), and Citigroup ($1843 billion) - the nearest contender, Goldman Sachs, holds a comparatively small $916 billion.

-An easing of regulations around mergers and acquisitions is likely to shake up the middle tier of US retail banking, chiefly characterised by state banks such as Florida’s BankUnited, which boast assets in the tens rather than hundreds of billions.
+An easing of regulations around mergers and acquisitions is likely to shake up the middle tier of US retail banking, chiefly characterized by state banks such as Florida’s BankUnited, which boast assets in the tens rather than hundreds of billions.

 Smaller banks are also expecting unprecedented freedom to lend, including a dramatic expansion in the mortgage market.
-The US Senate has recognised that post-crisis legislation had an unduly harsh effect on community banks - institutions on the level of the Bank of Charles Town of West Virginia, which operate at city or county level with assets well under $1 billion.
+The US Senate has recognized that post-crisis legislation had an unduly harsh effect on community banks - institutions on the level of the Bank of Charles Town of West Virginia, which operate at city or county level with assets well under $1 billion.